 In the coastal area, salinity is the most serious environmental risk for freshwater ecosystem.
 Scarcity of safe drinking water is becoming more acute in changing climate situation from the combined effects of sea level rise, changes in upstream river discharge and increased frequency of more intense cyclones and tidal surges.

 In general, water availability fluctuates throughout the year.
-Wet season brings massive amounts of freshwater while it ceases during the dry season, affecting groundwater supply, leading to rising salinity.
+Wet season brings massive amounts of freshwater while it ceases during the dry season due to evaporation as a result of upward movement of saline water, leading to rising salinity.

 Drinking water sources are also contaminated during frequent disasters such as flood, cyclone and tidal surge that deposit saline water in large volumes, making safe drinking water a scarce commodity in the coastal belt, a Prosperity working area.